-The library supports raster and vector map layers as well as GeoJSON and TopoJSON layers.
-Unlike OpenLayers, they are not grouped into two significant layers and all other vector formats must first be converted into GeoJSON using a suitable converter.
+The library supports raster and vector map layers as well as geoJSON layers.
+Unlike OpenLayers, they are not grouped into two significant layers.
 A complete catalogue of all Leaflet map layers are available in their documentation.

 Both types of layer have a visible property that describes whether the layer is visible by default and a wms property which describes whether the layer is a displaying data from a Web Map Service.
 These properties have Boolean values.